GoogleCloudPlatform/community/tutorials/migrating-rails-app-from-heroku-to-google-appengine.md

 ### Create the app config file

-App Engine deployments are controlled by a `app.yaml` file.
+App Engine deployments are controlled by an `app.yaml` file.
 Create this file in your Rails application directory, and include these contents:

     env: flex